-Administrators may not engage in business transactions on behalf of private enterprises in which s/he may profit by their official position or authority or benefit financially from confidential information that the administrator has obtained or may obtain because of their position or authority.
+Administrators may not engage in business transactions on behalf of private enterprises in which they may profit by their official position or authority or benefit financially from confidential information that the administrator has obtained or may obtain because of their position or authority.

 Administrators may not campaign on District property during working hours on behalf of any political issue or candidate for local, state, or national office.
 The constitutional right to express political and other opinions as citizens is reserved for all administrators.
-When making comments or commentary on social media, administrators should emphasize that their views do not represent views of the Administration and that they are not speaking as a Perry Township District administrator.
+When commenting or commenting on social media, administrators should emphasize that they do not represent the District's views and are not speaking as a Perry Township District administrator.